Home Sleep Study

-Once the home sleep is completed, the sleep data recorded is reviewed by a sleep specialist physician who will provide a recommended treatment.
-The home sleep study device provides the physician a review of breathing during sleep and gathers additional physiological data that together with other clinical history and physical data allows the physician to diagnose the individuals’ sleep apnea or condition.
+After the home sleep session is completed, a sleep specialist physician will review the recorded sleep data and provide treatment recommendations.
+In addition to breathing data, the home sleep study device gathers additional physiological data that, together with other clinical history and physical data, help the doctor diagnose sleep conditions.

 On the day of your home sleep test

 - Pick up your home sleep study device (Unicorder).

 - Sleep in your normal sleeping attire and plan to go to bed at your normal bedtime.

 - Remain awake the day of the study.

 - Do NOT drink alcoholic beverages or beverages with caffeine (coffee, tea, soft drinks, etc.) the day of the study.

 - If you take prescription medications, follow your normal schedule of taking your medications.

 - Follow the directions for putting on the home sleep study device provided by Community’s Sleep/Wake Services.

 - Once the home sleep study device is applied, complete the ARES Questionnaire provided by Community Sleep/Wake Services.